Apply to study

 Overview

-Future students can use the following application process as a brief outline of what they can expect while applying for APEX Australia.
-For any further information students should either consult their agent or the APEX Australia Higher Education Admissions Officer at admissions.he@apexaustralia.edu.au
+Future students can use the following application process as a brief outline of what they can expect while applying for Apex Australia.
+For any further information students should either consult their agent or the Apex Australia Higher Education Admissions Officer at admissions.he@apexaustralia.edu.au

 Contact Agent

-Students are encouraged to contact one of the approved APEX Australia agents, from the list provided below, to gain a better understanding of APEX Australia’s offerings and receive assistance throughout the application process.
-Although students may enrol directly into APEX Australia, it is recommended that students consult with an agent to ensure an efficient and successful application process.
+Students are encouraged to contact one of the approved Apex Australia agents, from the list provided below, to gain a better understanding of Apex Australia’s offerings and receive assistance throughout the application process.
+Although students may enrol directly into Apex Australia, it is recommended that students consult with an agent to ensure an efficient and successful application process.

-APEX Australia Higher Education Agents
+Apex Australia Higher Education Agents

 Step 1:

-Prospective students should familiarise themselves with APEX Australia by exploring this website.
+Prospective students should familiarise themselves with Apex Australia by exploring this website.

-Students should read information about the course: Bachelor of Business Bachelor of Business Course Information
+Students should read information about the course: Bachelor of Business

 Step 2:

-Admissions Criteria
+Admission Criteria

 Step 3: